Combatmaster331/Equicord/README.md

 ```shell
 pnpm inject
 ```
-After you have done this command, it will look like you are just installing Vencord but it will say it is a development build.
+After you have done this command, it will look like you are just installing Equicord but it will say it is a development build.
 If it doesn't say it is a development build, please reach out for support in the [Discord Server](https://discord.gg/5Xh2W87egW)

 ## Join our Support/Community Server